-Transaction value for the year ended 31 March Balance outstanding as at 31 March Type of services rendered 2015 \$ 2014 \$ 2015 \$ 2014 \$ Internal audit services 19,500 19,500
+Transaction value for the year ended 31 March Balance outstanding

+as at 31 March

+2016 2015 2016 2015

+S \$ \$ \$

+Type of services rendered

+Internal audit services 15,000 19,5

 A Board Director of the Foundation is also on the Board of Directors of a non-profit organisation, Shared Services for Charities Limited.
-The selection of internal audit services was based on the Foundation's tender and procurement process, which takes into consideration, price, professional competency and objectivity, robustness and meticulousness of the proposed internal audit approach as important selection criteria.
+The selection of internal audit services was based on the Foundation's tender and procurement process, which takes into consideration the price, professional competency and objectivity, robustness and meticulousness of the proposed internal audit approach as important selection criteria.